-Whether you only barbecue in the summers or are a die-hard grill enthusiast, it's important to clean your grill before and after each cooking session for many reasons: Frequent cleaning of your grates protects them from corrosion and rust, prevents bacteria and carcinogens from transferring from residue build-up to your food, and makes it easier to cook and handle food on the grill.
-Plus, your food will taste better and your grill will last longer.
+Whether you only barbecue in the summers or are a die-hard grill enthusiast, it's important to clean your grill before and after each cooking session for many reasons: Frequent cleaning of your grates protects them from corrosion, rust, and residue buildup, and makes it easier to cook and handle food on the grill.
+Plus, your food will taste better, and your grill will last longer.